Employment rights

 New Zealand employers are supportive of working parents.

-Many new parents are entitled to paid parental leave of up to 22 weeks.
-The government plans to extend this to 26 weeks on 1 July 2020.
+Many new parents are entitled to paid parental leave of up to 26 weeks.

 If your child gets sick, you can use your sick leave entitlement to look after them.
 You can also use your sick leave to care for any other family member that depends on you, for example children, parents, your sick partner.